isomerpages/nhg-csdo/_clinician-scientist/NHG Health LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 <li>
 <p>Applicants should be:
 <br>a)<strong> Doctors </strong>(i.e. clinically qualified with MBBS/MD/BDS)
-with primary appointments of at least Associate Consultant at NHG Health institutions.
+with primary appointments of Associate Consultant / Consultant at NHG Health institutions.
 <br>OR
 <br>b)<strong> Health Science/Healthcare Professionals</strong> with non-medical